Last-mile delivery

 FedEx Delivery Manager and UPS My Choice

-These are not shipping apps but rather delivery apps that allow recipients to redirect residential deliveries to the closest access point.
+These are not shipping apps, but delivery apps that allow recipients to redirect residential deliveries to the closest access point.
 This interactive delivery management (IDM) technology is crucial to converting a costly residential direct shipment or failed delivery to a pickup at an access point.
 UPS and FedEx are likely to direct significant resources this year toward educating e-commerce recipients regarding the capabilities of IDM and how it works in conjunction with access point networks.

 Parcel lockers